Starmer's Keith Vaz Dilemma

 Vaz has been campaigning hard for the nomination as the Labour Party’s Leicester East candidate, maintaining an office in the constituency which has been full with people out the door all hours; he’s summoning activists one-by-one in preparation for a by-election with himself as candidate.
 His message is “it’s either me or lose the seat”.
 One source tells Guido “the interesting thing is he’s been summoning people since Monday, it’s like he knew all along Claudia would be found guilty.”
 More likely, he was hoping.

-Guido is told that Vaz has two unofficial constituency offices in Leicester – one on Melton Road and one on Uppingham Road.
+Guido is told that Vaz has 2 unofficial constituency offices in Leicester – one on Melton Road and one on Uppingham Road.
 They are staffed, yet we do not know how they are funded, they compete with Webbe’s own constituency office.
-The Uppingham Road office Vaz has had in operation for two years, since Sunday night it’s had a queue outside to get in, he’s summoning all the Labour members that he controls – they call him “boss” – to further his reselection with the argument “because of her we will lose all this hard work and our representation”, he’s expected to feign an “I didn’t want to do it again but the members selected me, what can I do” stance.
+The Uppingham Road office Vaz has had in operation for 2 years, since Sunday night it’s had a queue outside to get in, he’s summoning all the Labour members that he controls – they call him “boss” – to further his reselection with the argument “because of her we will lose all this hard work and our representation”, he’s expected to feign an “I didn’t want to do it again but the members selected me, what can I do” stance.

-If Labour made the seat an all women shortlist seat, he has his daughter lined up to succeed Claudia.
-If Starmer bites the bullet and gets the NEC to select a candidate – on emergency grounds – Vaz is explicitly saying they will lose the seat and implicitly hinting he might stand as an independent, guaranteeing Labour lose the seat.
-If Starmer allows him to be the candidate it will stink of corruption and old fashioned machine politics.
+If Labour make the seat an all women shortlist seat, he has his daughter lined up to succeed Claudia.
+If Starmer bites the bullet and gets the NEC to select a candidate – on emergency grounds – Vaz is explicitly saying they will lose the seat and implicitly hinting he might stand as an independent, guaranteeing Labour lost the seat.
+If Starmer allows Vaz to be the candidate it will stink of corruption and old fashioned machine politics.
 The Tories last won the seat in 1983…